 Pottery is one of the most common and durable artifacts on archaeological sites throughout the world.

-Pottery-making is highly patterned in time and space, reflecting technological, functional, and stylistic variation and change.
+When people make pottery, they make it for specific purposes and in special ways, reflecting their cultures and innovations in technology, function, and style.
 These qualities make it especially useful as a tool to understand the lives of people in the past.
-Pottery not only provides a basis for dating but also helps archaeologists investigate diet, cuisine, technological change, social learning, social boundaries, kinship, trade and exchange, migration, demography, and many other topics.
-As such, the analysis of pottery forms a cornerstone of many archaeological research programs.
+Here are just a few of the topics that archaeologists learn about through pottery: dating, technological change, social learning, social boundaries, kinship, trade and exchange, migration, and demography.
+Pottery analysis forms a cornerstone of many archaeological research programs.

 Researchers in the Ceramic Technology Lab (CTL) conduct analyses on pottery and clay using a variety of techniques.
-The lab is equipped for basic paste characterization studies, including a binocular microscope for gross identification of inclusion or paste constituents, a petrographic microscope for precise mineral identification in thin section, and an electric furnace used for refiring experiments and the preparation of clay samples.
-Further analyses, including elemental analysis, are conducted in collaboration with other research laboratories at the University of Florida and elsewhere.
+The lab is equipped for basic paste characterization studies, including a binocular microscope for gross identification of inclusion or paste constituents, a petrographic microscope for precise mineral identification in thin section, and an electric furnace used for re-firing experiments and the preparation of clay samples.
+The lab also has a handheld X-ray fluorescence spectrometer (XRF) for elemental characterization of pottery and other materials.
+Further analyses, including X-ray diffraction and mass spectrometry, are conducted in collaboration with other research laboratories at the University of Florida and elsewhere.

 The CTL maintains three important collections: